DoriDoro/SoftDesk_api/README.md

 ## Description:
 Project 10 OpenClassrooms Path  -  SoftDesk  -- create a secure RESTful API using Django REST

+For the SoftDesk project we created an RESTful API from scratch.
+The User model got additional attributes, for GDPR regulations.
+The user should have the possibility to view, edit and delete the information.

+A user can create different types of projects, add other users as contributor(s) and add issues to these projects.
+The issue has different tags, states and priorities.
+An issue can be assigned to a contributor or to the author itself.
+Out of the issue a user/contributor can create comments.

+To garantie just the author (creating user, no contributor) of a project is able to edit or delete a project, issue and comment, we implemented permissions.
+For the “Green Code” implementation, I have created several serializers for different purposes, added pagination and reduced database queries with the creation of view properties.

 ## Installation:
 open terminal: